Holiday Booking Terms & Conditions 2020/2021

-BY USING THE WIFI FACILITY IN YOUR ACCOMMODATION YOU WILL BE DEEMED TO HAVE READ, UNDERSTOOD, ACCEPTED AND AGREED TO BEING BOUND BY THE FOREGOING TERMS AND CONDITIONS OF USE.
+BY USING THE WIFI FACILITY AND/OR SATELLITE TELEVISION IN YOUR ACCOMMODATION YOU WILL BE DEEMED TO HAVE READ, UNDERSTOOD, ACCEPTED AND AGREED TO BEING BOUND BY THE FOREGOING TERMS AND CONDITIONS OF USE.

 - 17.1 Our Obligations

 Pets shall not be permitted in any Première Neige property, with the exception of those properties which are specifically identified as ‘Dog-Friendly’.
 In such cases, it is the responsibility of The Client to inform Première Neige of their intention to travel with their pet, and have this agreed in writing prior to arrival.

 The Client shall accept full responsibility for their pet whilst in Première Neige accommodation, and accepts that they will be liable for any damage to the property or its contents, any extra cleaning required, as a result of the behaviour of your pet during your stay.
 Pets must not be left alone in the property for any extended period.

 Taxe de Séjour – is a local tourism tax charged across France by the local commune.
 It is payable by the client and is not the responsibility of Premiere Neige to pay.

 At present this is charged at the rate of 1€ per person per night and applies only to adults over the age of 18 years.
 It is up to the guests to inform us of any persons in their group under the age of 18.

 Première Neige are legally obliged to collect this on behalf of the Mayor’s office for all guests of qualifying age that are staying in Sainte Foy.
 It must be paid before they start their holiday.

 We understand that having a hot tub in your property is a really special touch to your holiday experience and adds that little bit of extra indulgence to your break.
 We want you to have pleasurable experience relaxing under the stars and enjoying the company of friends and family.
 For your (and your guests safety), it is essential to understand and adhere to the advice and guidelines for proper use as outlined below: